DesCoding/NamasteYogi2.0/README.md

 Next steps:

-        Search textbox for zipcode/user input stored to local storage
+        Search textbox for zipcode/user input stored to local storage (find studio near me option)

-        search textbox for poses and save to local storage
+        search textbox for poses and save to local storage (pose linked to youtube)

-        fix repo issues
+        fix repo issues (done)

-        fix navbar issue
+        fix navbar issue (done)

         API details - format a placeholders for address for each yoga stuido response to go

         format placeholders for yoga videos to go